jasp-stats/jasp-desktop/Resources/Help/analyses/ancova.md

 - With Q-Q plot the normality of the residuals can be inspected visually.
 The theoretical quantiles are displayed on the x-axis and standardized residuals on y-axis.
 The more dots are on the diagonal line, the more the data are normally distributed.

 #### Contrasts
-Deviation/Simple/Difference/Helmert/Repeated/Polynomial Contrast:
+Deviation/Simple/Difference/Helmert/Repeated/Polynomial/Custom Contrast:
 - Comparison: The levels of the independent variable that are compared.
+For custom contrasts, the weight is displayed before each factor level name.
 - Estimate: The estimated mean difference between the compared levels.
 - SE: The standard error of the estimated mean.
 - df: The degrees of freedom of the model.